PINTO0309/PINTO_model_zoo/441_YOLOX-Body-Head-Hand-Face-Dist/README.md

         Disable video writer.
 Eliminates the file I/O load associated with automatic recording to MP4.
 Devices that use a MicroSD card or similar for main storage can speed up overall processing.
+      -dwk, --disable_waitKey
+        Disable cv2.waitKey().
+When you want to process a batch of still images, disable key-input wait and process them continuously.
     ```

 - YOLOX-Body-Head-Hand-Face-Dist - Nano